DataDog/documentation/content/en/real_user_monitoring/guide/define-services-and-track-ui-components-in-your-browser-application.md

 ## Track timings during the rendering lifecycle of your pages

-The Browser SDK automatically tracks a set of latencies, or timings, that are industry standards.
-These include the Core Web Vitals, page loading times, [and more][4].
+The Browser SDK automatically tracks a set of industry standards timings, Core Web Vitals, page loading times [and more][4].

 In addition, you can track the time it takes for a specific item on the page to render, such as an image or a component.
 You can track more timings by capturing them in code, then pasting the values in your view events.
 For details on how to do this, see the documentation on [adding your own performance timing][5].